 Productivity is all year round, even when exams are over and you’ve got nothing to do but relax, you still want to accomplish a lot each day!
 You want to go to bed each day feeling as though you’ve achieved something of some sort.
-In today’s world, we are surrounded by distractions which makes focussing on anything really difficult.
+In today’s world, we are surrounded by distractions which make focussing on anything really difficult.
 Even just sitting down to read a book – how easy is it to get distracted on your phone and end up endlessly scrolling through social media?
 Very easy.

 Today I’m going to be sharing some of my favourite free productivity tools/apps that will completely transform your life whether you’re studying, working or wanting to simply relax.